gmalbrand/http-tools/README.md

 ```

 ### Deploy on k8s
-The given manifest creates a deployment set with 2 replicas and load balancer service
+The given manifest creates a deployment set with 2 replicas and load balancer service.
 The pods have prometheus and DataSet annoations for metric collection

 ```